alienfernandez/phady-devtools/README.md

 ## Installation via Git

-Phalcon Devtools can be installed by using Git.
+Phady Devtools can be installed by using Git.

 Just clone the repo and checkout the current branch: